vinoth137/clinical/README.md

 Follow the instructions in the README files within each directory for setup, usage, and contribution guidelines.

 ## Contributing
-We welcome contributions from the community!
+All are welcome to make contributions to this community!
 If you have enhancements, new models, or datasets to add, please open an issue or submit a pull request.
-Together, we can advance the field of clinical AI and ML.
+Please provide a clear and concise documentation with examples to illustrate code and content changes.

 ## License
 Clinical Supernova is released under the MIT License, making it freely available for use, modification, and distribution.
+I don't have any conflict of interest with anyone using the code or artifacts that I have put up in this repository.

 ## Contact
 For any questions or support, please send a message or open an issue on the repository.

 Thank you for visiting Clinical Supernova.
-We hope this repository serves as a valuable resource in your clinical AI and ML journey.
+I hope this repository serves as a valuable resource in your clinical AI and ML journey.
+Git Repo Owner: Vinoth Kumar Thiruppathy